National Laboratory of Cosmogenic Nucleides

 The installation of the ASTER instrument was made possible by an initial investment from the Bouches du Rhône General Council, the European Regional Development Fund (ERDF), the CNRS, the IRD and the Provence-Alpes-Côte d'Azur Region.

-The LN2C is a Technology Platform of Aix-Marseille University and is part of the REGEF network.
-Its operation is supported by a recurrent grant from the CNRS and the IRD.
+The LN2C is a Technology Platform of Aix-Marseille University and is part of ReGEF network.
+It is supported by recurrent funding from CNRS and IRD.

 The LN2C has benefited from the Investissements d'Avenir programme via the EQUIPEX ASTER-CEREGE, which has enabled the installation of a new source for the ASTER accelerator.